Contact Us

 The first list to look at is the Analytics portlet.
 This will be useful for a variety of things.
 From the setup popup, you can see a lot of different types of already preset analytics in here:

-In addition to determining the portlet type and visualization that you want, you can also name the portlet and set your desired number of visible rows (max 200).
+In addition to selecting the portlet type and visualization you want, you can also name the portlet and set the number of visible rows (max 200).

 This is just a simple KPI meter.
-You'll need to ensure that you have data for this to display information, for example, for the KPI meter on income.
+You'll need to ensure you have data for this to display information —for example, the KPI meter for income.
 We don't have any money in there because we haven't put any data into this demo account.

-One NetSuiet dashboard portlet that you'll use quite a bit is this KPI scorecard, and we'll go ahead and set up an example.
+One NetSuite dashboard portlet that you'll use quite a bit is this KPI scorecard, and we'll go ahead and set up an example.
 Let's calculate financial ratios, and then click Save.
 You can view all the different KPIs being tracked, how they are being compared, and highlight the information you need.
-There's a lot of flexibility on what you can do with KPI scorecards.
+There's a lot of flexibility in what you can do with KPI scorecards.

 Another portlet available to you is Lists.
 If you drag and drop it onto your dashboard and then click into the portlet settings, you can see this is an easy way to list any specific list you may want.